 In addition to childcare hours, we may ask for occasional help with cooking dinners (mostly vegetarian—though our kids eat meat so we are not opposed to having meat cooked in the house), laundry, and maybe some light general cleaning and (always!) tidying.
 If you love to garden and it is gardening season, there is also always work in the garden.

 We will come up with a regular, though generally very flexible schedule for you so that you can plan other activities around it.
 Most of our WorkAway guests have had 3 days per week entirely off to explore and to do other small jobs for pay through connections of ours here on the island.
 If you need to save additional money for travels, we might be able to help you to find other work (e.g., childcare, cleaning, painting, carpentry, gardening, etc.).
-For an additional small work exchange arrangement, you also have the option of gettting access to free yoga classes at the yoga studio when you stay with us.
+We also run a small and beautiful rental apartment, and you could earn a regular income by taking on the responsibility of cleaning and preparing it between guests.
+You also have the option of getting access to unlimited free yoga classes at the yoga studio (The Well on Bowen) In exchange for help with cleaning and other small tasks if that interests you.

 This would be a great set up for somebody who wants a home base in Western Canada for a longer stint, to advance their career (or career prospects) through the work in the lower mainland or through language study (there are lots of language schools for non-English speakers), and for somebody who loves young children.
 You will be an important support person for our family.
 It goes without saying that, in exchange, we will do our best to support you to enjoy your time here, and to make it really fun.
 We may do little trips together (to Whistler, Vancouver Island, and so on), so you will also get to see a bit of the West Coast (if you like!).